naranjii/star-edit-ui/README.md

 This was originally meant to be my **portfolio homepage**, where the **brightest stars** would act as **interactive links** to sections like projects, about, and contact.

-However, I discovered that rendering a high number of animated `div` elements can lead to performance bottlenecks — especially on low-end devices.
-For better results in future iterations, GPU-accelerated rendering through specialized libraries is highly recommended:
+However, I discovered that rendering a high number of animated `div` elements leads to performance bottlenecks — especially on low-end devices.
+For better results in future iterations, GPU-accelerated rendering through specialized libraries is thw way to go:

 - 🧱 [Three.js](https://threejs.org/) – for 3D / WebGL rendering
 - 🌌 [PixiJS](https://pixijs.com/) – fast 2D graphics rendering